pepihasenfuss/ungravel-smartcontracts/README.md

 # smartcontracts
-Ungravel GroupWallet is based on 4 different smart contracts and lots of proxy contracts.
+Ungravel is based on 4 different smart contracts and lots of proxy contracts that depend on ENS.

 Watch these contracts in action on ethereum mainnet  http://ethereum.ungravel.org